nehalium/onix-ingest/README.md

 # Usage

-1. Configure 'main.rb' for your environment
+1. Configure 'main.rb` for your environment
 1. Start the Base-X server
 1. Run main.rb: